 We are a coalition consisting of individuals, groups and institutions that aims to strengthen coordination among key stakeholders to build on and support the evidence base to better transition research into action.
 Our focus is to support multi-sectoral policy making and the scaling up of sustainable, evidence-based programmes that address the menstrual health needs of girls, women and all people who menstruate, throughout their menstrual lifecycle, in Africa.

-The Call to Action from the 2018 symposium included the establishment of the African Coalition for Menstrual Health Management.
-Since the symposium, the Coalition has grown its membership base to more than 500 organisations and individuals and has become a recognised platform and convener for strengthened policy dialogue, coordination and knowledge sharing for more than 500 Menstrual Health Management (MHM) practitioners from Africa and beyond.
+The Call to Action from the 2018 symposium included the establishment of the African Coalition for Menstrual Health.
+Since the symposium, the Coalition has grown its membership base to more than 500 organisations and individuals and has become a recognised platform and convener for strengthened policy dialogue, coordination and knowledge sharing for more than 500 Menstrual Health (MH) practitioners from Africa and beyond.

-The Secretariat for the African Coalition for Menstrual Health Management (ACMHM) was established in September 2018 and is hosted by UNFPA ESARO.
-By the end of 2018, ACMHM had established its leadership and developed strategic documents.
-The Coalition continues to engage partners and leaders on MHM issues and is leading collaborative efforts for coordinated responses to MHM within development and humanitarian settings.
+The Secretariat for the African Coalition for Menstrual Health (ACMH) was established in September 2018 and is hosted by UNFPA.
+By the end of 2018, ACMH had established its leadership and developed strategic documents.
+The Coalition continues to engage partners and leaders on MH issues and is leading collaborative efforts for coordinated responses to MH within development and humanitarian settings.

 By 2030, all women, girls and people who menstruate are empowered to address their Menstrual Health Management challenges throughout their reproductive lifecycle – from menarche to menopause – in development and humanitarian settings.

-To advance and sustain a collaborative platform for a diverse range of Africa-based actors working on Menstrual Health Management.
-Through this platform, members can learn and share their resources, skills and expertise to encourage consensus- building and evidence-based advocacy and interventions that bring about positive Menstrual Health Management engagement and change.
+To advance and sustain a collaborative platform for a diverse range of Africa-based actors working on Menstrual Health.
+Through this platform, members can learn and share their resources, skills and expertise to encourage consensus- building and evidence-based advocacy and interventions that bring about positive Menstrual Health engagement and change.

 - To strengthen coordination among key stakeholders;